Norm Macdonald: Leaving Saturday Night Live

 Macdonald complained to the New York Daily News about NBC's removal of advertising for his film, calling Ohlmeyer a "liar and a thug."
 He claimed never to have badmouthed SNL or Michaels, who he felt had always supported him.
 Macdonald pointed out that he had only taken issue with Ohlmeyer, whereas the people taking shots at NBC and SNL were Letterman, who wanted Macdonald to come to CBS, and Stern, who wanted him to join his show opposite SNL.
 Macdonald also asserted that Ohlmeyer's influence had resulted in the cancellation of promotional appearances for his film on WNBC's Today in New York, NBC's Late Night with Conan O'Brien, and the syndicated Access Hollywood (a joint venture between 20th Century Television and NBC).
 The shows that Macdonald named denied being influenced by Ohlmeyer.
 Macdonald said Ohlmeyer was "about a thousand times more powerful than I am.
 It's difficult for anybody to take my side in this.
 This guy should get a life, man."

 Members of the media found irony in the situation, as Dirty Work was promoted as a "revenge comedy."
 When an interviewer pointed this out, Macdonald said: "It would be good revenge if everybody went and saw this movie if they want to get revenge against Don Ohlmeyer for trying to ban my ads."
 In a Late Show with David Letterman interview, Macdonald stated that after being dismissed from anchoring Weekend Update and leaving SNL, he could not "do anything else on any competing show."

 In later years, he came to the conclusion that Ohlmeyer had not removed him from Update for his Simpson material; rather, he felt he was removed because he was seen as insubordinate: "I think the whole show was tired of me not taking marching orders.
 Lorne would hint at things...
 I'd do Michael Jackson jokes.
 And Lorne would say, 'do you really want a lawsuit from Michael Jackson?'
 And I'd say, 'Cool!
 That'd be fuckin' cool, Michael Jackson suing me!'"
 Elsewhere, Macdonald would concede, "In all fairness to him, my Update was not an audience[-]pleasing, warm kind of thing.
 I did jokes that I knew weren't going to get bigger reactions.
 So I saw [Ohlmeyer's] point.
 Why would you want some dude who's not trying to please the audience?"

 Macdonald returned to Saturday Night Live to host the October 23, 1999, show.
-In his opening monologue, he expressed resentment at being fired from Weekend Update, and then he concluded that the only reason he was asked to host was because "the show has gotten really bad" since he left, echoing a perennial criticism of the show.
+In his opening monologue, he expressed resentment at being fired from Weekend Update, and then he concluded that the only reason he was asked to host was because "the show has gotten really bad" since he left.